-Hempstead Town Councilman Edward A. Ambrosino was appointed to the Hempstead Town Board in March of 2003 and was elected in 2003, 2007 and 2011.
+Hempstead Town Councilman Edward A. Ambrosino was appointed to the Hempstead Town Board in March of 2003 and was subsequently elected in 2003 and reelected in 2007, 2011 and 2015.

 Councilman Ambrosino has enjoyed a distinguished career in both the public and private sectors.
 Having served the majority caucus of the Nassau County Legislature as the first Majority Counsel, he authored the first rules of procedure and created its internal systems and committee structure; counseled the Presiding Officer, the Minority Leader and the Legislative Caucus in all legal and governmental matters; drafted all caucus legislation and negotiated and reviewed documents involved in several major transactions.

 Councilman Ambrosino also served as a Commissioner for Sanitary District 6 in the Town of Hempstead.

 In addition to his municipal experience, Councilman Ambrosino has significant experience in the private practice of law.
 He is currently of Counsel to Rivkin Radler, LLP.
 The Councilman was formerly of counsel to Ruskin Moscou Faltischek, P.C., where he was a member of the firm's Real Estate Department and Municipal and Regulatory Affairs Group.
 In addition, he is a founding member of Municipal Solutions Group LLC, a municipal consulting and re-engineering entity.